-If you’re going to be a leader, the reality is you’re not going to be liked, you’re going to do things people don’t like, and, quite frankly, you’re may be hated.
+If you’re going to be a leader, the reality is you’re not going to be liked, you’re going to do things people don’t like, and, quite frankly, you’ll likely be hated.

 Businesses are made up of people.
 Every decision we make has ramifications for those people.